Linyanti Concession, Botswana

 The super stylish communal area is the beating heart of the lodge and here you’ll join others for mealtimes, there’s a convivial bar and a roaring open fire to cosy up to in the evenings under the beautiful night sky accompanied by a chorus of cicadas

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-There is a minimum age of 8 years in camp and babysitting/listening can be arranged for those that need it.
+King's pool has a minimum age of 8 years, children's food and earlier meal times can be arranged as can babysitting for those that require it.

 Louisa Verney (Staff)